UppaJung/harvard-cs-tbd/project/proposals/proposal-structure-with-examples.md

 ---

-### Example 5: Bad example - Seeking confirmation for a specifc idea
+### Example 5: Bad example - Seeking confirmation for a specific idea

 1. Crypto-currency users with digital wallets